phaubertin/jinue/doc/syscalls/signal-process.md

 * JINUE_EINVAL if the signal number is invalid.
 * JINUE_EBADF if the specified descriptor is invalid, or does not refer to a process, or is closed.
-* JINUE_EPERM if the descriptor does not have the signal permission on the process.
+* JINUE_EPERM if the descriptor does not refer to the current process and does not have the signal permission on the process.
 * JINUE_ESRCH if the process no longer exists.